 Smart thermostats usually come in two varieties.
 The type that learn automatically from your behavior and adjust themselves accordingly (and therefore do not even need you to program them), and the type that offer internet connectivity for remote management and programming.
 The best models fall into both groups, however.

 It is recommended to contact us with any questions you might have with your programmable thermostat.
 We can advise you on the options that you can choose from, as well as recommending what type of thermostat would benefit your home and lifestyle the best.
 This way you can save on monthly energy bills, as well as keeping your home warm and comfortable for the upcoming months.

 A programmable thermostat can be beneficial for your home.
 It will allow you to set the temperature as you want, depending on the day and also the time of day.
 These are beneficial if you have a regular schedule for you and your family.
 You can set the thermostat so the HVAC system does not operate when you are away.
 It can then be set to turn back on just before you arrive home.
 This makes the home comfortable and pleasant to be in.

-A programmable thermostat works by sensing the air temperature, switching on the air conditioner when the air temperature rises above the thermostat setting, and switching it off once this set temperature has been reached.
+A programmable thermostat allows you to adjust the setting and it will keep it that way.
 So, a programmable thermostat lets you choose what times you want the air conditioner to be on, and what temperature it should reach while it is on.